-A hearty quiche made up of sliced potatoes, crispy pieces of bacon and green onion.
+The most delicious quiche in the entire world!
+Filled with potatoes, crispy pieces of bacon, swiss cheese and green onion.
 The quiche crust is super flaky, buttery and all around perfection.

 It's like a savory pie and scalloped potatoes morphed into one to make this gorgeous potato, bacon and green onion quiche.

 If you love quiche then you are going to absolutely fall in love with this potato bacon quiche.
 It's so delicious and filling.
 I mean, if it wasn't obvious by the picture of just how filling a slice of this is.

 My husband asked if quiche is a breakfast thing, but I think quiche can be a breakfast thing, brunch, lunch or even dinner!

 I've eaten my fair share of quiche and at all times of the day.